hitbug-exe/Goliath/README.md

 # Goliath

-Goliath is a high-performace, monolithic load balancer written in Go.
+Goliath is a high-performance, monolithic load balancer written in Go.
 It implements various load balancing policies (Round Robin, Weighted Round Robin, Random, URL Hashing, and Least Connections).
 It can load balance traffic to a list of backend servers and handles health checks to detect and remove unhealthy servers from the pool.

 # Installation